1905 Washburn vs. Fairmount football game: Game play

 Fairmount College was coached by Willis Bates.
 The head coach for Washburn that season was John H. Outland, but because he was officiating, it is likely that the coaching duties fell to assistant coach (and next year's head coach) Garfield Weede.
 The game ended in a 0–0 tie.

 The conditions for the game were excellent, but neither side was able to approach the other team's goal except by a punt.
 Only seven first downs were made the entire game—four by Washburn and three by Fairmount.
 Most of the game was played in the middle of the field, to the disappointment of the fans.

 New rule test

 Safer but not "conducive"

 Both teams had played a previous game that same season.
 What made this second game unique was that it was a test of a proposed rule of play.
-During the game, each team's offense was required to gain ten yards in three downs instead of four to earn a new first down.
+During the game, each team's offense was required to gain ten yards instead of five yards in three downs to earn a new first down.

 The experiment was considered a failure.
 Football legend John H. Outland officiated the game and commented, "It seems to me that the distance required in three downs would almost eliminate touchdowns, except through fakes or flukes."
 The Los Angeles Times reported that there was much kicking and that the game was considered much safer than regular play, but that the new rule was not "conducive to the sport."